project-meucci/thimm.github.io/docs/Farm Gate/The-one-with-six-inches-of-soil.md

 ---
-title: The one with Six inches of Soil
+title: The One With Six Inches Of Soil
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2022-05-04)